zaufi/kate-cpp-helper-plugin/README.md

 * BUG: after sanitize refref has no space after parameter
 * Strip '.' from ignore extensions list.
 Maybe it is better to have inclusion list instead, BTW?
 * Try to match filenames when "open first header" option in effect
+* Index standard headers w/ a predefined collection name and use them to add missed #includes

 See Also